This symbol represents the horizon from which the sun emerged and

 Kingdom, the symbol develops human arms which are held in the act of

 giving praise.
-In this form it can be interpreted to mean "a group of
+In this form it can be interpreted to mean

 people giving praise."